-Rebalance your portfolio at least twice a year because your positions can change quite drastically as a percentage of your portfolio over time.
-If you really care about your finances, rebalancing once a quarter is probably even better.
-Whether you actually make some adjustments to your investment portfolio is a different matter.
-You might find you’re happy just the way things are based on your risk profile and leave well enough alone.
+I suggest you rebalance your portfolio twice a year because your positions can change quite drastically as a percentage of your portfolio over time.
+If you don't rebalance you portfolio twice a year, at least check your portfolio once a quarter.
+You might find you're happy just the way things are based on your risk profile and leave well enough alone.

-1) Analyzes stock concentration: You can now easily see what your largest holdings are and if you have too much of any one position which might threaten your portfolio’s risk profile.
-Sometimes your winners can really grow in size quickly if you aren’t constantly paying attention.
+1) Analyzes stock concentration.
+You can now easily see what your largest holdings are.
+Further, you can see if you have too much of any one position which might threaten your portfolio's risk profile.
+Sometimes your winners can really grow in size quickly if you aren't constantly paying attention.
 Conversely, many people start ignoring their portfolios when some of their picks do horribly.

-2) Analyzes domestic equity sector exposure: You can see whether you are overweight or underweight in any one sector and see how well you are diversified.
-You can compare your portfolio to the S&P 500 as well as Personal Capital’s Tactical Weighting recommendation, which is based off equal weightings across sectors instead of market cap weightings.
+2) Analyzes domestic equity sector exposure.
+You can see whether you are overweight or underweight in any one sector.
+You can compare your portfolio to the S&P 500 as well as Personal Capital's Tactical Weighting recommendation.
+The Tactical Weighting is based off equal weightings across sectors instead of market cap weightings.
 Tactical Weighting is also known as “Smart Indexing” according to PC.

 Below is a screen shot of what you should see when you log on to your Dashboard to help you access their newest features.
 Go to the top right and click “Investing” and then click “Investment Checkup“.